lindakovacs/bookstore-1/README.md

 ![My Books page](./screenshots/sg-my-books.jpg?raw=true "My Books page")

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For more information about React, check out the [React documentation](https://reactjs.org/).

 ## Getting Started

 These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
-For more information about the React framework please vist https://reactjs.org/docs/getting-started.html
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For more information about the React framework please vist [Reactjs.org](https://reactjs.org/docs/getting-started.html).

 ### Prerequisites